 Significant changes in precipitation volumes since 1864 are only evident in central Switzerland, where the change is primarily due to an increase in winter months.
 Springtime precipitation has also increased in the Lake Constance region.
 As far as all the other regions of Switzerland and other times of year are concerned, no significant changes in precipitation have been detected.

-The following application shows the trends in temperature and precipitation in Switzerland and certain sub-regions since systematic measurements began in 1864.
+The following application shows the trends in temperature and precipitation in Switzerland and certain sub-regions since systematic measurements began in 1864, or since pre-industrial times (pre-industrial reference period).
 The deviations of the annual and seasonal values from the average of the period from 1961-1990 (normal period) are illustrated.